Michaelht271/NWC/README.md

 # Question hay hỏi
-- purpose of message encoding --> to convert information to the appropriate form for transmission
+- the purpose of message encoding --> to convert information to the appropriate form for transmission
 - two benefits of using a layered network model:
     * It prevents technology in one layer from affecting other layers
     * It assists in protocol design
 - Purpose of protocols in data communications --> providing the rules required for a specific type of communication to occur
-- general term that is used to describe a piece of data at any layer of a networking model --> PDU (protocol data unit)
+- a general term that is used to describe a piece of data at any layer of a networking model --> PDU (protocol data unit)

 # Layer